distancify/Distancify.LitiumAddOns.MediaMapper/README.md

 ### Prerequisites

 This library aims at extending the e-comemrce platform [Litium](https://www.litium.se/).
-In order to build and develop the project, you need to fulfill their [development system requirements](https://docs.litium.com/documentation/get-started/system-requirements#DevEnv).
+In order to use and develop the project, you need to fulfill their [development system requirements](https://docs.litium.com/documentation/get-started/system-requirements#DevEnv).

 ### Install